linknoid/StarsScreensaver/README.txt

 	Fixed a bug that was causing a crash with the configure dialog.

 1.7 (January 2009) Major optimization from 1.6 of the subpixel rendering mode.
 Most of the improvement came from removing redundant calls to floor() and fixing a couple incorrect boundary conditions.
+	Fixed the handling of time in the Windows event loop when it takes longer than one tick to draw the screen.
+	Fixed a problem with the random number generator.
+It generates a random number between 0 and 32768, and I took the modulus 20000, which lead to a major imbalance in stars towards the bottom right side of the screen.